Flight-Free-UK/flight_free_uk_website/source/posts/behind-the-veil-what-the-aviation-industry-really-thinks-about-climate-change.html.markdown

 ---
-published: false
+published: true
-title: "Behind the veil: what the aviation industry really thinks about climate change"
+title: What does the aviation industry think about climate change?
-category: climate
+category: opinion
 date: 2019-12-03T16:57:27.668Z
 cover_image: /images/uploads/contrail.jpg
 summary: Dr Roger Tyers of Southampton University writes about the recent